codr7/swifties-repl/README.md

 [1 2 3 4]
 ```

-Stack literals may be specified by enclosing code in brackets.
+Stack literals are enclosed in brackets.

 ```
   [1 2 3]